⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Additional Metabolic Benefits

-Beyond glucose control and weight loss, tirzepatide has demonstrated improvements in several cardiometabolic risk factors.
-Clinical trials have shown reductions in systolic blood pressure (up to 7 mmHg), improvements in lipid profiles (reduced triglycerides, improved HDL cholesterol), decreased waist circumference, and improvements in markers of liver health including ALT and AST.
-These broad metabolic benefits make tirzepatide particularly valuable for patients with metabolic syndrome or multiple cardiovascular risk factors.
+Beyond glucose control and weight loss, tirzepatide has showed gains in several cardiometabolic risk factors.
+Clinical trials have shown reductions in systolic blood pressure (up to 7 mmHg), gains in lipid profiles (reduced triglycerides, improved HDL cholesterol), decreased waist circumference, and gains in markers of liver health including ALT and AST.
+These broad body benefits make tirzepatide very valuable for patients with body syndrome or multiple heart risk factors.

 4. Tirzepatide for Weight Loss: What Results to Expect